• Skip to primary navigation

 Vegan lentil chili cooking in a dutch oven on the stove.

+Cook for 25-30 minutes until vegetables are tender and lentils are cooked.
+The cook time will vary based on the size you diced your veggies.
+Stir once in awhile scraping up anything stuck to the bottom of the pot.
 Continue to cook, stirring frequently, adding in more water or broth as needed to scrape up the browned bits from the bottom of the pot.
 Add the garlic and green chiles and cook as the garlic becomes fragrant.

 Dutch oven filled with thick vegan lentil chili topped with jalapeno slices and fresh cilantro.